 This course is concerned with the process of aging as it affects physical activity.
 Each student will develop a good working knowledge of the role of physical activity on the aging cardiovascular, pulmonary, metabolic and musculoskeletal systems.
-Students will also develop a brief understanding of the psychological and socio-economic issues affecting the fitness levels of older adults.
-Prerequisite(s): BKIN majors.
+Students will also develop an understanding of the psychological and socio-economic issues affecting the fitness levels of older adults.
+Prerequisite(s): KINE 2423.